Flanker Kitchen + Sports Bar

 • price 3 of 4

-Known primarily for its concert calendar and folk art-filled walls, the House of Blues also cooks a mean weekend buffet brunch accompanied by live gospel singers.
-Whether you worship at church or the church of chicken and waffles, House of Blues’s gospel brunch is a verified blast.
-You'll sing, you’ll toast, you’ll clap and you’ll stuff yourself silly on all-you-can-eat goodies.
-You’ll probably leave dancing, and you definitely won’t leave hungry.
+Why we love it: Known primarily for its concert calendar and folk art-filled walls, the House of Blues also cooks a mean buffet brunch accompanied by live gospel singers.
+Whether you worship at church or the church of chicken and waffles, House of Blues’ gospel brunch is a verified blast.
+Sing, toast (and eat toast) at this fun-filled all-you-can-eat bonanza.

 Advertising